 Presidency of the Council

 In addition to the agenda taken forward by the European Commission, the country holding the Presidency of the Council will usually set some priorities of its own in the area of health, which it will pursue during its 6-month stint at the helm.
-Croatia currently holds the Presidency and among its priorities will be implementing the European Pillar of Social Rights, including work-life balance; promoting healthy lifestyles and life-long health care; and developing existing legislation to protect personal data and privacy.
+Portugal currently holds the Presidency and its main priority will be to deliver a fair, green, digital recover post COVID-19.

 Wider EU policies and health